rangeroob/B64/README.md

     gem install B64

-Or install this gem locally with: `bundle exec rake install`.
+Or install this gem locally with:

+    `bundle exec rake install`

 ## Usage